 Character Selection by Profile

 I implemented a character system where the user chooses at the beginning of the journey.
 Each character represents a different behavioral profile: analytical, collaborative, competitive, or explorer.
 The choice indicates how the person prefers to learn and interact with the content.
-This provided client companies with valuable data about their employees' profiles, helping to personalize pathways and better understand team dynamics.
+This provided client companies with valuable data about the employees' profiles, helping to personalize pathways and better understand team dynamics.

 Decision System with Consequences

-Progressive Reward System
+Progressive Rewards System

 Those who maintain daily activity earn bonuses and unlock special rewards; those who concentrate everything in one day receive less.
 Badges have become specific achievements tied to behaviors that companies want to encourage.